 Q&A: Creative Director Federico Ponce on Making Movie Trailers

-You could say creative director Federico Ponce has one of the most important jobs on Iron Man 3, even though he didn't work on the film.
-He helped design something else that's very important to the film's fortunes — its trailer.
-Ponce's work as creative director on trailers can be broad-ranging, demanding not just design and logo work but digital set extensions, shot cleanups, and newly created VFX elements.
-And, with some trailers spreading virally online, he has to make sure they withstand frame-by-frame scrutiny.
+You could say Federico Ponce has one of the most important jobs on Iron Man 3, even though he didn't work on the film.
+He was brought in by the project's creative director as an art director helping to design the film's trailer.
+Ponce's work on trailers can be broad-ranging, demanding not just design and logo work but digital set extensions, shot cleanups, and newly created VFX elements.
+And, with some trailers spreading virally online, they have to withstand frame-by-frame scrutiny.
 We talked to Ponce about his work on movie trailers and his expectations of what the future holds for the form.

 StudioDaily: How do you describe the work you do on a trailer?

 Federico Ponce: I offer different services depending on the client.
 Most of the time I am hired to create a concept, design it and execute it.
 Sometimes I have to assemble a team, and sometimes I go at it alone, depending on the complexity of the project.

 What's a typical timeline for a job?
 How long will you spend working on a two-minute trailer?

 The life of a trailer is complex.
 I am usually hired for the initial phase, which can happen as early as two years before the final trailer comes out, but I will only be working on it for four months before handing the project off to a different team.
 At that point, the team can follow my directions and designs.
 Sometimes I come in for a stereoscopic conversion, and that is a bit hectic, a crazy three to four weeks.
 But some artists might spend up to two years straight on the entire project.

 When you come in that early, does the lack of completed footage make your job more difficult?